Magnetotactic bacteria: Biomineralisation

 Several clues led to the hypothesis that different genetic sets exist for the biomineralisation of magnetite and greigite.
 In cultures of Magnetospirillum magnetotacticum, iron can not be replaced with other transition metals (Ti, Cr, Co, Cu, Ni, Hg, Pb) commonly found in the soil.
 In a similar manner, oxygen and sulfur are not interchangeable as nonmetallic substances of the magnetosome within the same species.

 From a thermodynamic point of view, in the presence of a neutral pH and a low redox potential, the inorganic synthesis of magnetite is favoured when compared to those of other iron oxides.
 It would thus appear microaerophilic or anaerobic conditions create a suitable potential for the formation of BMPs.
 Moreover, all iron absorbed by the bacteria is rapidly converted into magnetite, indicating the formation of crystals is not preceded by the accumulation of intermediate iron compounds; this also suggests the structures and the enzymes necessary for biomineralisation are already present within the bacteria.
 These conclusions are also supported by the fact that MTB cultured in aerobic conditions (and thus nonmagnetic) contain amounts of iron comparable to any other species of bacteria.

-Symbiosis with other species
+Relationships with other species

 Symbiosis with magnetotactic bacteria has been proposed as the explanation for magnetoreception in some marine protists.
+Besides, some species of protists can prey on MTB so that magnetosomes can accumulate in the cells.
+So protists can obtain the ability of magnetic response.
 Research is underway on whether a similar relationship may underlie magnetoreception in vertebrates as well.